quadra-game/quadra/README.md

 A common problem on Mac OS X is that the libpng library is not available.
-This is relatively easy to work around, by downloading the libpng sources (available at http://libpng.sourceforge.net/, look for a libpng-1.2.X.tar.gz file), compiling them (no need to install it on your system!) and then adding a "--with-libpng=/path/to/libpng" to the "configure" command line.
+This is relatively easy to work around, by downloading the libpng sources (available at http://www.libpng.org/pub/png/libpng.html), compiling them (no need to install it on your system!) and then adding a "--with-libpng=/path/to/libpng" to the "configure" command line.

 This platform is not supported in this release.